leakless21/codespaces-blank/traffic_monitoring/README.md

 The counting line is an invisible line that counts vehicles when they cross it.
 You can define it in two ways:

-1. **Normalized Coordinates** (default): Values from 0-1 representing percentages of the screen width/height.
-Works with any video size.
+1. **Pixel Coordinates** (default): Exact pixel positions on the screen.
+More precise and intuitive to work with when setting up a line on a specific video.

-2. **Pixel Coordinates**: Exact pixel positions on the screen.
-More precise but depends on video resolution.
+2. **Normalized Coordinates**: Values from 0-1 representing percentages of the screen width/height.
+Works with any video size but less intuitive to set up.

 To switch between them, set `USE_RAW_COORDINATES` to `True` or `False` in your configuration.